v-sbradley/bacx-pr/topics/tool-get-started.md

 manager: "renwe"
 ---

-# Get started with the Release Notes Tool
+# Get started with the Release Planner App

-The release planner tool is where PMs, Doc Owners, and others can submit, modify, and track their features in the release plans.
+The release planner app is where PMs, Doc Owners, and others can submit, modify, and track their features in the release plans.

-You can find the tool [here]( https://aka.ms/BAGReleaseNotes).
+You can find the app [here]( https://aka.ms/BAGReleaseNotes).

-To request access to the tool, contact [rntoolfeedback@microsoft.com](mailto:rntoolfeedback@microsoft.com).
+To request access, contact [rntoolfeedback@microsoft.com](mailto:rntoolfeedback@microsoft.com).

 <!--Note: Add screenshot here-->